-The independent petroleum engineering firm of DeGolyer and MacNaughton has been retained by the Company to estimate its proved natural gas reserves as of December 31, 2016.
-No events have occurred since December 31, 2016 that would have a material effect on the estimated proved reserves.
+The independent petroleum engineering firm of LaRoche Petroleum Consultants, Ltd. has been retained by the Company to estimate its proved natural gas reserves as of December 31, 2017.
+The Company had retained the independent petroleum engineering firm of DeGolyer and MacNaughton to estimate its proved natural gas reserves as of December 31, 2016 and 2015.
+No events have occurred since December 31, 2017 that would have a material effect on the estimated proved reserves.